nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The lesson index must be a valid index number shown in the lesson list of the student.

-* You can edit all fields of a lesson except the start date.
+* You can edit all fields of a lesson.

 * You cannot change the lesson's type (i.e. recurring and makeup).